prarthana1305/travel-booking-website-HTML-assignment/README.md

    - The **Main Section** serves as the core content of the website and is divided into several sub-sections:

    - **Introduction**:
      - The **Introduction** section contains a heading and a brief paragraph outlining the website’s services and its goal of simplifying travel planning.
-This section helps users understand the purpose of the website and its key offerings, setting the tone for the rest of the content.
      - Using the `<section>` tag helps to logically divide content into meaningful blocks, making it easier to navigate.

    - **Top Destinations**:
      - This section features an unordered list (`<ul>`) to display **three popular travel destinations**.
 Each destination is represented by a list item (`<li>`), which includes an image (`<img>`) and a brief description.
      - I used images for each destination to create a visually appealing layout and allow users to quickly identify the destinations.
 Each destination description highlights key aspects of the place, encouraging users to learn more or consider it for their trip.
-     - The use of **unordered lists** helps organize content clearly and gives it a structured format that is easy to read and understand.

    - **Travel Package Section**:
      - The **Travel Package Section** showcases a table (`<table>`) with travel packages that users can browse through.
 The table contains columns like Package Name, Destination, Price, and Duration.
      - I chose a **table** to display this information because it is the most efficient way to present structured data in rows and columns, making it visually digestible.
-     - This section is important because it gives users clear insights into the available packages, making it easier for them to compare options before making a booking.

    - **Travel Booking Form**:
      - The **Travel Booking Form** allows users to input personal information, select a travel destination, choose their preferred travel class (e.g., Economy, Business, First Class), and opt for additional services like **Insurance** or **Meal Plan**.